Ocean Ridge Treatment & Recovery

-While much drug use on campuses is relatively harmless, exploratory, and recreational, some of it is also abuse, harming health academic scores, and mental health.
+While much drug use on campuses is relatively harmless, exploratory, and recreational, some of it is also abuse, harming everything from health to academics to mental health.

 In 2021, 44% of college students reported using marijuana recreationally in the United States.
 That’s higher than any other year since 1980, with 2015 showing 38%.
 This data is collected by the Monitoring the Future Study, which measures drug use and attitudes about drug use across campuses in the United States and has done so since 1975.
 In addition, daily marijuana use has escalated, with 11% of young adults in colleges smoking or vaping daily, versus 6% in 2011.
 While that’s in-part spurred by increasing acceptance and legality of the drug, marijuana poses significant mental health risks and can cause psychosis, lethargy, and seeking behavior, also known as addiction, when consumed in larger quantities.